jchabra69/SixthDice/README.md

 # SixthDice
-Dice Roll game in Java and Android Studio using POO.

-# Sixth-Dice
-Dice Roll game

- A simple game, which uses two six-sided dice for each player (2 players).
+It's a Dice Roll game made in Java and Android Studio using POO, which uses two six-sided dice for each player (2 players).

 # Rules: